Perfect pure quantum state transfer via state restoring and ancilla measurement: Appendix

 \subsubsection{Particular realization of operator $W^{(0)}_{ER}$}

-We use the unitary transformation $W_{ER}$ in form (\ref{WH}), see Fig.\ref{Fig:NCc}b, and present a version of the operator $W_{ER}^{(0)}$ which is a modified version of the unitary transformation proposed in Ref.\cite{WSW}.
+We use the unitary transformation $W_{ER}$ in the form of Eq.(\ref{WH}), see Fig.\ref{Fig:NCc}b, and present a version of the operator $W_{ER}^{(0)}$ which is a modified version of the unitary transformation proposed in Ref.\cite{WSW}.
 Namely, we represent $W_{ER}^{(0)} $ as follows:

 where

 Here the subscripts $i$, $j$ and $l$ mean the appropriate qubits of $ER$.
 The circuit for the discussed operator $W_{ER}^{(0)}$ acting on the 4-qubit extended receiver, $n^{(ER)}=4$, is shown in Fig.\ref{Fig:W}.